 The evidence in favor of food as medicine is clear, and now the commitments are being forged to increase awareness of the influence of nutrition on health, and to improve access to nutrient-rich foods for those who need it most.
 Ready to incorporate a medically tailored, home-delivered meal benefit into your plan?
 Mom’s Meals® can help.

-Food as Medicine: What Health Care is Doing and What is Working.
 Our free white paper takes a deeper look at the food as medicine concept, health equity and chronic disease issues, and approaches from public and private sectors.
 You will also learn how our nutritious home-delivered meals can help improve health outcomes while advancing health equity.